ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lab/lab01.md

 <hr>

+We recommend you complete the next section after the Wed(04/12) lecture because it involves functions and passing command line arguments to main, which we have not yet covered in class.
+Consider skipping over to the step "Submit your code".
+Make sure you check in with your mentor befor leaving the labs

 ### Calculate the minimum of 4 numbers

+Switch roles with your partner.

 In this part of the lab you will write a program that compares 4 input numbers and prints out the smallest one.